prebid/prebid.github.io/identity/uid2.0.md

 Once available publishers may request UID2.0 API tokens from the IAB [here]()

 #### STEP 1
- Request a UID2.0 API token from the IAB.  **please note that as of Augest 2021, the IAB is not prepared to generate API tokens, when that changes this page will be udated**
+ Request a UID2.0 API token from the IAB.  **please note that as of August 2021, the IAB is not prepared to generate API tokens, when that changes this page will be udated**

 #### STEP 2
 Make an http GET request to the Prebid UID2.0 service endpoint

 ##### Authentication and Authorization

-All Endpoints are over HTTPs using API Key provided in step 1.
+All Endpoints are over HTTPs using the API Key provided in step 1.
 The API Key should be passed in an Authorization header on all requests. ex.
 Authorization: Bearer <your api key>